 Applying to join GARC as a Fellow to undertake an action research project for 2022-2023 is a competitive process open to staff of Alliance member schools in Australia, New Zealand, Asia and Africa.
 Applications will be considered by a selection committee of the Global Action Research Collaborative.

-Applications close on 8 October 2021 and applicants will be notified of the committee’s decision during the week of 1 November 2021.
+Applications close on 18 October 2021 and applicants will be notified of the committee’s decision in November.

 Schools will be responsible for:

 - Support or release time for action research training, conducting research and writing a research report between January 2022 and June 2023.

 - A contribution towards registration fees for two NCGS conferences (virtual or in-person attendance) in 2022 and 2023.